 Recently, there have been more and more researches on object detection.
 Faster R-CNN, 19 the two-stage proposal-driven CNN object detector, reaches great accuracy on many challenging datasets, while the processing speed is still a major concern.
-Facts show that it is obvious that Faster R-CNN is not an optimal solution for real-time flying vehicle detection.
+Facts show that Faster R-CNN is seldom an optimal solution for real-time flying vehicle detection.
 YOLO v3, 20 the one-stage detector, not only demonstrates promising results but also yields about 10 times faster detection speed.
-Experimental results demonstrate its accuracy reduced by about 12% compared to Faster R-CNN, and it still can hardly achieve real-time detection in the autolanding scenarios.
+Experimental results demonstrate that its accuracy reduces by about 12% compared to Faster R-CNN, and it still can hardly achieve real-time detection in the autolanding scenarios.

 Considering the balance between accuracy and processing time, this paper proposes a novel UAV object detection network named BboxLocate-Net which is designed to create a smaller-scale, faster, and more efficient deep neural model.
-Neither increasing the network depth nor width, we deal with the problem from another perspective.
-Using DenseNet21 for reference, we exploit the potential of the network through feature reuse and multi-scale fusion.
-We combine BboxLocate-Net as the feature extractor and YOLOv3 predictor.
+Without increasing the network depth and width, we address this issue from a different perspective.
+Using DenseNet21 as a reference, we exploit the potential of the network through feature reuse and multi-scale fusion, and combine BboxLocate-Net as a feature extractor and YOLOv3 predictor.
 The BboxLocate-Net algorithm training and testing process are shown in Fig.2.

 We design BboxLocate-Net's architecture based on the several principles of improving the real-time capacity and accuracy simultaneously.
 At first, reducing the network parameters is the key to improve the real-time performance.
 It is inspired by the DenseNet21 network to enhance the feature reuse between layers, full use shallow and deep information, and reduce the number of parameters.
 The proposed network introduces a dense connection from one layer to all subsequent layers, developing a highly dense feature reuse connection among the five-layer feature maps.
-Different from DenseNet, we cascade the feature maps as the decreasing order of their resolution.
+Different from DenseNet,21 we cascade the feature maps as the decreasing order of their resolution.
 In this study, it is named as "Ladder-Dense" connection.

 Then, the network is further designed to improve the detection accuracy.
 When the landing vehicle approaches and descends, the target is usually small and the background is relatively complex.
-The small target in the deep low-resolution feature map is usually apt to be lost.
-Since it makes worse accuracy of small-scale target detection, an HRNet22 inspired approach is adopted to make full use of the information across all scales of the image, and reduce the loss of feature maps information due to the decrease of image resolution.
-Such a HRNet-inspired network works with a high-resolution subnetwork as the first parallel path, and gradually adds the other low-resolution layer's resolution-hold parallel path one by one.
+The small target in the deep low-resolution feature map tends to be lost.
+To guarantee the accuracy of small-scale target resolution-hold parallel path one by one.
 As a result, the parallel path explores the network potential while maintaining resolution.
-In the output part of the network, a multi-scales fusion unit is deployed to cascade the information from all parallel subnetworks21 to capture and integrate information at all scales of an image.
+In the output part of the network, a multi-scale fusion unit is deployed to cascade the information from all parallel subnetworks21 to capture and integrate information at all scales of an image.